sudoPom/CS-Notes/Year-3/Computability-and-Complexity-Theory-COMP0017/Week-2/The-Church-Turing-Thesis.md

 The definition of this turing machine is exactly the same as regular turing machine but does not have the restriction of moving right on the start symbol.

 ##### Proof
-This can be proved by using the [[The-Church-Turing-Thesis#^caaa80|previous proof]] - creating a mult-tape turing machine from a standard turing machine.
+This can be proved by using the [[The-Church-Turing-Thesis#^caaa80|previous proof]] - creating a multi-tape turing machine from a standard turing machine.

 #### Non-deterministic Turing Machine
 These have the same definition as a standard turing machine but the transition function becomes a **transition relation**: